ajuavinett/CellTypesLesson/docs/instructions.md

 2. Scroll down to “Download Single Cell Data and Models” and the section “Morphology and Electrophysiology” and click on Electrophysiology Page.
 This page shows us all of the electrophysiology data for one sample cell that they have recorded from.

 3. On the top, you’ll see a Mouse Line, Brain Area, and Layer where this cell comes from.
 Note them in Table 1.
 The Mouse Line tells us the Cre-driver line that was used — in other words, the cells that they targeted had that gene, and therefore they also expressed Cre-recombinase.
-Go to https://www.ncbi.nlm.nih.gov/gene/ and search for the name of this gene (without -Cre) to answer question 3.
+Go to <a href="https://www.ncbi.nlm.nih.gov/gene/">https://www.ncbi.nlm.nih.gov/gene/</a>and search for the name of this gene (without -Cre) to answer question 3.
 This page also gives us some key details about the cell.
 Note the resting membrane potential in Table 1.

 4. Click through the stimulus sweeps (the colored boxes) to find the first one that elicited an action potential.
 Record the minimum stimulus amplitude required to elicit an action potential in this cell in Table 1.
-* Note: You should notice that this value is either very close or identical to the rheobase of the cell, as reported on the table on the top.
+<u>Note</u>: You should notice that this value is either very close or identical to the rheobase of the cell, as reported on the table on the top.
 As a reminder, the rheobase is defined as the minimum current needed to elicit an action potential.
 When the current is below the rheobase, an action potential will never occur regardless of how long the stimulation is.

 5. Click through to a stimulus sweep with a higher current injection.
 Does the cell adapt to the stimulus?
 In other words, does the space between spikes increase?
 Is there a metric here that would help quantify this?
 Record that metric in Table 1.